13 Passive Income Ideas for Nonprofits

 • Passive income is always a good idea for your nonprofit.
 And there are countless ways to tap into low-effort, long-term revenue streams.

 • Take the time to set up your new passive income revenue plans properly.
-If you want these to be truly passive, do your future self a favor and document what you did, how long and how much you put into it, and check on them every so often.
+If you want these passive fundraiser ideas to be truly hands-off, do your future self a favor and document what you did, how long and how much you put into it, and check on them every so often.

 • Give it a chance to ramp up.
 Your new revenue stream probably won't be bringing in bank the first day.
 Let it do its thing.
 In the meantime, your role is to let everyone know (over and over) about your program or partnership or path or product.